dagashe/console-slack/README.md

 ## Options

 The options shown below are the defaults (other than webhook).
+Webhook is the only required option, and can be set with `slack.webhook` if you don't want to pass in any other options.

 ```
 slack.options = {